Photo courtesy Boshkung Brewing Company

-Picture this: an award winning brewery, located within an award winning, provincially renowned restaurant.
+Picture this: an award-winning brewery, located within an award-winning, provincially renowned restaurant.
 That place?
-Boshkung Brewing Company in Carnarvon, a dream-come-true for the travelling foodie and home not just to great cottage country beer, but to the excellent Rhubarb Haliburton restaurant, a FEAST Ontario-certified (*) location.
+Boshkung Brewing Company in Carnarvon, a dream come true for the traveling foodie and home not just to great cottage country beer, but to the excellent Rhubarb Haliburton restaurant, a FEAST Ontario-certified (*) location.

 While the beer is brewed and sold, along with merchandise, on-site, if you want to really enjoy Boshkung’s beer head to Rhubarb.
-Widely regarded as one of the best restaurants in Hal burton, it’s here that you’ll want to spend your time if you want to sit and enjoy a pint.
-Another option if you’re looking to enjoy a wonderful Haliburton beer from these guys is to visit Boshkung Social in Minden.
+Widely regarded as one of the best restaurants in Haliburton, it’s here that you’ll want to spend your time if you want to sit and enjoy a pint.
+Another option, if you’re looking to enjoy a wonderful Haliburton beer from these guys, is to visit Boshkung Social in Minden.
 This is a casual spot where you can enjoy a flight of beer and some snacks in a very relaxed environment.

 Back to the beer.
-The 35 & 118 Cream Ale and the North Country Kellerbier are favourites, and both hold gold medals from the Canadian Brewing Awards & Conference.
-Whatever you choose, this brewery is nothing short of award winning and excels in craft beer making.
+The 35 & 118 Cream Ale and the North Country Kellerbier are favorites, and both hold gold medals from the Canadian Brewing Awards & Conference.
+Whatever you choose, this brewery is nothing short of award-winning and excels in craft beer making.

 (*Editors Note: The Feast Ontario program works with restaurants that procure food and drink from Ontario, partners with local agriculturalists, and participates in community-based initiatives.
 Check out their website at https://ontarioculinary.com/feast-on/about/)

 Haliburton Highlands Brewing

-With eight beers brewed year round, this microbrewery is small but mighty.
+With eight beers brewed year-round, this microbrewery is small but mighty.
 Our fave?
-The Coffee Porter, it’s rounded out with flavours of caramel, chocolate, and black malt.
-The porter is infused with local cold brew that has been roasted in Haliburton by the County Coffee shop – that may be why we like it so much.
+The Coffee Porter, it’s rounded out with flavors of caramel, chocolate, and black malt.
+The porter is infused with a local cold brew that has been roasted in Haliburton by the County Coffee Shop – that may be why we like it so much.